build-on-aws/content/posts/zero-dataloss-dr-using-rds/index.md

 Cloud Native Databases are designed from the ground up to utilise cloud features that are generally only available on the cloud.
 Amazon Aurora Postgres and Amazon Aurora MySQL (both of which are still part of the RDS family) can be considered a hybrid cloud native database offering.
 Aurora decouples the compute from the storage layer.
 The storage layer has extra efficiencies, safe guards and utilises multiple AZs to enhance high availability.

-As depicted below Amazon Aurora RDS writes to a clustered storage volume that spans across all 3 Availability Zones where 6 copies of the data will be present.
+As depicted below Amazon Aurora RDS writes to a clustered proprietary storage volume that spans across all 3 Availability Zones where 6 copies of the data will be present.
 The data is striped such that an Aurora database can be stood up for Disaster Recovery at any time in any Availability Zone within the same Region with no further replication or overhead.

 ![RDS Multi AZ Clustered](images/pic2_az_clustered.jpg "Figure 3.
 RDS Multi AZ Clustered")